-Rice’s error total this season was 57, the third fewest of any Conference USA team.
+Rice’s errors total this season was 57, the third fewest of any Conference USA team.
 By comparison, Rice’s opponents committed 78 errors this season.

 But the postseason was a different story.
 Rice committed 13 errors in the last five games, including seven during the three regional games.

 “They all bother me,” Rice coach Wayne Graham said about mistakes made in Sunday’s game.
-“You tend to believe that the mental mistakes, you should be able to overcome or remove.”
+“You tend to believe that you should be able to overcome or remove the mental mistakes.”

 Rice built a 6-0 lead against the Aggies and seemed poise to face Texas in a rematch Sunday evening.
 One swing in the bottom of the seventh dramatically changed that thought.
 Cole Lankford’s grand slam off Chase McDowell cut the Owls lead to 6-5.